|

 returns and documents periodically as may b required and asked for in proof of fulfilling the

+said export obligation."
 This condition should also be incorporated as Para 9 below the

-Under the provision of the notification, the unit has to
+permanent registration certificate in the application forms.
+CALCULATION OF YEAR FOR FULFILMENT OF OBLIGATIONUnder the provision of the notification, the unit has to

 achieve 30% export obligation at the end of the third year from the date of its commencing